Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 • Utilizing established protocols and APIs to facilitate communication between cloud-based and on-premises components is another way I handle data integration and interoperability issues.

-29. How do you approach system integration and interoperability challenges?
+29. How are system integration and interoperability challenges approached?

 Ans: